 Through a series of house leadership, house and school activities, and special weekend programs, boarders develop lifelong memories and lasting friendships.

 St. Andrew’s has three Upper School boarding residences and one Middle School/Grade 9 boarding residence (Macdonald House).
 Each residence has character and history, and specific house programs can be found within each residence.
 For example, various activities in Macdonald House include trivia challenge night, Spotify club, board games night, as well as a plethora of sports activities ranging from floor hockey and indoor soccer to our climbing wall.
 Students may take part in a supervised swim or join in one of the many fitness activities.
 There is never a boring night in the various houses and there is always something to get involved in.
-Keeping the boys focused and busy in a positive manner makes residential life a fun and exciting place to be!
+Keeping the boys focused and busy in a positive manner makes Boarding Life a fun and exciting place to be!

 Monthly inter-house competitions bring out the best spirit in all houses.
 House competitions are intense, but fun rivalries.
-Inter-house competitions begin the first Sunday of school (Residential Carnival Day) and are held on a monthly basis.
+Inter-house competitions begin the first Sunday of school (Carnival Day) and are held on a monthly basis.
 Typical competitions include soccer, hockey, basketball, dodgeball, laser tag, chess, ping pong, floorball, ultimate frisbee, trivia challenge night, and flag football.
 Points are awarded on house placing.

-In addition, the Residential program offers a unique academic support system during our nightly mandatory study prep.
+In addition, the boarding program offers a unique academic support system during our nightly mandatory study prep.
 Math Den and the English Nook are offered as academic support for our boarding students from 8:30 – 10:00 p.m. each evening during study as well as the SLG (Student-Led Peer Groups) program, which is located in Tower’s Library.
 Duty teachers can also offer help while on duty in the residences as students are made aware of who is on duty in each boarding house.
-As David Galajda, Director of Residential Life says, “Support during study prep with our academic support program is a big part of our Residential Life Curriculum.
+As our Director of Boarding Life says, “Support during study prep with our academic support program is a big part of our Boarding Life Curriculum.
 A student having difficulty on a math problem can walk down the hall and get the support he needs at our Math Den, or he can find his friend down the hallway who may excel in math.
 It is one of the primary reasons our boarders do so well academically.

 With a non-stop pace that challenges and engages boys academically, athletically, and artistically, St. Andrew’s College offers a truly, once-in-a-lifetime experience.

-The Residential program begins in Macdonald House, where our younger boarding students (Grades 5-9) begin their SAC education.
+The boarding program begins in Macdonald House, where our younger boarding students (Grades 6-9) begin their SAC education.
 The Macdonald House experience offers a safe and nurturing environment where our youngest students are supported and encouraged to gain confidence and seize new challenges through structured and unstructured activities.
 As we like to put it, “it is the beginning of their journey on the road to independence” and prepares our students well for their Upper School experience.
 For more information on Boarding Life in the Middle School, please click here.